 It’s best to know if allergies are an issue for any family members before bringing home a dog.
 No amount of allergy medicine can relieve the symptoms for some people, so find out if it’s a problem before getting attached to a new family member.

-“Hypoallergenic” dogs are always an option worth exploring for allergy sufferers, but it is important to note that all dogs shed fur and dander.
+“Hypoallergenic” dogs are always an option worth exploring for allergy sufferers, and some dog breeds are better for people with allergies than others, but it is important to note that all dogs shed fur and dander.
 Some just do so much less than others.

 Did your busy family’s favorite breed make our list?
 What tips do you have on how to balance busy family life and good dog ownership?
 Let us know in the comments below!